DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Note: createRoot() API is new to React 18.
-If you need an older version, you may read this blogpost, and use the following code:
+Note: The createRoot() API is new to React 18.
+If you are using an older version of React, you can refer to this blog post for guidance and use the following code:

 import React from 'react'